tobicn/TobiasConstien/_posts/2026-02-16-Zoom-transcript-cleaner.md

   - R
 ---

 Transcribing interviews has always been the worst part about doing qualitative research.
-So, of course, if Zoom tells me it will create a transcript automatically for me, I say yes instantly!
-Still, there's all this junk in the transcript Zoom produces that require further cleaning and formatting.
-I have done this cleaning and formatting of Zoom transcripts now across three separate research projects, but enough is enough: There needs to be a simpler solution.
+So, of course, if Zoom tells me it will create a transcript automatically for me, I say yes, please!
+Still, there's all this junk in a Zoom transcript that requires further cleaning.
+I have done this pre-processing of Zoom transcripts now across three separate research projects, but enough is enough: There needs to be a simpler solution.
 And there is.
 It's R.

 Yes, of course, transcribing, the hard way, is a great way to really get to know your data, but at the same time, it also kind of makes you hate your data.
 And your voice.
 It's no fun.
 This is why I love Zoom transcripts.
 It minimizes the time I have to listen to my own voice.
 And yes, it does have its little hiccups, like not fully appreciating my German accent at times, but overall, it speeds up the transcription process immensely.

-Still, there's all this junk in the transcript Zoom produces that require further cleaning and formatting before the transcript is *actually* ready to be shared with participants (e.g., to check, add to, or approve), and to be analyzed.
+Still, there's all this junk in the transcript Zoom produces that requires further cleaning and formatting before the transcript is *actually* ready to be shared with participants (e.g., to check, add to, or approve), and to be analyzed.
 You can do this manually within your TextEdit, Word or even Excel.
-But maybe, this time could be spend actually getting to know your data rather than chasing empty lines and unnecessary clutter? **I got you!**
+But maybe, this time may be better spend actually getting to know your data rather than chasing empty lines and unnecessary clutter?

 What's all this junk in my Zoom transcript?
 ----